Lasso Meets Horseshoe : A Survey

 Since the aim of designing a sparsity prior is achieving higher spike near zero while maintaining regularly varying tails, a useful strategy is to split the range of the prior into disjoint intervals: $[0,1)$ and $[1, \infty)$, and aim for higher spike in one and heavier tail in the other.
 This leads to a class of `horseshoe-like' priors with more flexibility in shape than any single shrinkage prior.
 We provide the general form of horseshoe-like priors and a key representation theorem.
 The proof that horseshoe-like prior is a scale mixture with Slash normal mixing density involves Frullani's probabilistic identity \citep[\textit{vide}][pages 406-407]{jeffreys1972methods}, and to save substantial additional space we refer the readers to the proof in \S 5, Lemma 5.1 and Proposition 5.1 of \citet{bhadra2017horseshoe}.

-\begin{description} \item[Horseshoe-like priors] \citet{bhadra2017horseshoe} have the following marginal prior density for $\theta_i$:
+\begin{description} \item[Horseshoe-like priors:] \citet{bhadra2017horseshoe} have the following marginal prior density for $\theta_i$: